khyateed/projecting-food-insecurity/README.md

 ![img](images/scatter_Rent.png)
 ![img](images/scatter_log_Rent.png)

-The above images show scatter plots of Rent price vs. FI Rate, and Log of Rent price vs. FI Rate.
+The above images show scatter plots of Rent price vs. FI Rate, and **Log** Rent price vs. FI Rate.
 The log transformation penalizes the outliers present within the rent data, allowing the shape of the data to be better interpreted.

 ### Dummy Variables
 Dummy variables are created for the categorical variables High and Low threshold, by using the Pandas `get_dummies()` function to turn them into 1's and 0's.

-## Modeling and Feature Selection
+## Feature Selection and Modeling
 The modeling process uses final cleaned data with engineered features, produced and pickled from [feature_engineering.ipynb](notebooks/feature_engineering.ipynb).
-Each model produced for the MVP is a simple linear regression, using different features determined through a variety of feature selection techniques.<br>Note: The `rent` column is dropped for all models, because rent price data was only available for major metropolitan areas, and therefore retaining the column would require dropping a large majority of rows in order for the models to run.
+Each model produced for the MVP is a simple linear regression, using different features determined through a variety of feature selection techniques.<br>
+Note: The `rent` column is dropped for all models, because rent price data was only available for major metropolitan areas, and therefore retaining the column would require dropping a large majority of rows in order for the models to run.
 This decision should not significantly impact the performance of the models, given that the relationship between rent and the FI rates is not very strong, as was determined through the EDA process.

 ### Model 1: All Features
 The first model uses all features in the cleaned dataset, as well as all engineered features.